 The good news is that the future is already taking shape all around the festival site and in the community that supports it.
 You’ll find it everywhere, from our mission statement to the many features that make this a Green and Clean event to the amazing array of skills that our vendors bring to their work.

-The 2016 festival will feature a new “Portal to the Future” area at the north end of the site that will highlight some of the ways that art, food, small-scale farming, renewable energy, care for the land, and hand skills all contribute to community-building and local resilience.
+The 2017 festival will once again feature a “Portal to the Future” area at the north end of the site that will highlight some of the ways that art, food, small-scale farming, renewable energy, care for the land, and hand skills all contribute to community-building and local resilience.
 Make sure to step through the portal for:

 - presentations on renewable energy, green buildings, growing food, and much more in the Energy tent